WhirligigGirl/Whirligig-World/README.md

 Better Timewarp.
 Adds better timewarp controls including faster maximum timewarp, which is necessary when maneuvering around the outer system.
 * Forum Thread: https://forum.kerbalspaceprogram.com/index.php?/topic/154935-15-bettertimewarpcontinued-customizable-time-warp-and-lossless-physics-warp/

 SMURFF.
 Simple Module adjUstments for Real-ish Fuel-mass Fractions.
 It makes rocket parts lighter, so that stock parts can be used in Real Solar System instead of Realism Overhaul.
 However, it may be useful here given Mesbin's high escape velocity!
-Personally I don't use it, but it's something you may want to consider.
 I personally don't use it, but if you feel that WW is too hard with default mass ratios, you may want to give SMURFF a try!
 * Forum Thread: https://forum.kerbalspaceprogram.com/index.php?/topic/117992-14x-smurff-simple-module-adjustments-for-real-ish-fuel-mass-fractions-180-02018-mar-21/

 Atomic Age/Spacetux Recycled Parts.
 Porkjet's original Nuclear Lightbulb and LANTR nuclear rockets are a nice, slightly more stockalike alternative to Kerbal Atomics, and the nuclear ramjet is handy for exploring some of the non-oxidized atmospheres of the planets in the system.